-Last July, we officially completed the Passion façade, putting the final piece in place on the sculpture group of the Resurrection: the shroud covering the body of Jesus Christ.
+Last summer, we officially completed the Passion façade, putting the final piece in place on the sculpture group of the Cross of Glory.
 And with this historical milestone, we’ve decided to look back on the key moments of a façade that covers the period from death to resurrection, and that Gaudí designed just after an illness that put him at the door of that fateful moment.
 We know he did several drawings, as photos of his workshop show more than one.
-Of these, only two have survived, dated 1892 and 1911: the first he used to study the loads and design the inclination of the columns and the full iconography; in the second, he looked in more detail at the overall appearance of the façade, the divestment and death it sought out.
+Of these, only two have survived, dated 1892 and 1911: the first he used to study the loads and design the inclination of the columns and the full iconography; in the second, he looked in more detail at the overall appearance of the façade.
 After 1917, he completed this second plan with a drawing to one side of a monument dedicated to Bishop Torras i Bages, his personal friend.

 1954: CONSTRUCTION BEGINS

 Gaudí wanted construction of the Temple to begin with the Nativity façade, the façade expressing the joy of the Birth, in order to attract attention and donations for the works.
 So, it wasn’t until 1954 when, under Head Architect Francesc Quintana (1939-1966), the foundations were dug for the Passion façade and filled with concrete reinforced with old rails donated by Renfe, the Spanish railway company.

 After the post-war economy had rebounded, work began to raise the four towers, led by Isidre Puig Boada, who was head architect through 1974.
 From 1971, he shared this position with Lluís Bonet Garí.
 Both had known Gaudí personally and learned from him directly.